Waqa Blake: 2024

 On 11 January 2024, it was reported that Blake had signed for St Helens R.F.C. in the Super League on a one-year deal.

 In round 1 of the 2024 Super League season, Blake made his club debut for St Helens in their 40-4 victory over the London Broncos.

 Following an indifferent start to his time at St Helens, Blake was demoted to the clubs reserves team ahead of their Good Friday match against Wigan.

 In round 11, Blake scored a hat-trick in St Helens 60-6 victory over Castleford.

 In round 14, Blake scored two tries for St Helens in their 52-6 victory over London at the Twickenham Stoop.

 On 2 October, Blake was released by St Helens after not being offered a new contract.

 On 15 November 2024, it was reported that he had signed for Bradford in the RFL Championship on a two-year deal.

+2025

+Blake was part of Bradford's promotion & return to the English Super League for the first time in ten years to start in 2026.